 It's not a secret that to get gold, miners must disrupt the environment to find various quantities.
 In addition, the tools and vehicles use a lot of dirty resources.
 The process to refine the gold is also very dirty and involves many polluting chemicals that go into the environment.

 Please refer to the Environmental section for why Bitcoin is much greener.

 Gold has had a violent history because of the very fact that it is hard to protect.
 Someone can kill you and just steal your gold.

 With Bitcoin, if they kill you - they aren't getting your bitcoin.
 They need you for your password.
 You may be able to negotiate with the hostile.
 There are also techniques you can do to trick attackers.
 You can also get and use bitcoin privately to avoid prying eyes.

 Gold is physical and is not designed for our digital age.
 It takes space, requires physical storage areas, it's slow, hard to use, costly to move large amounts among many other issues.
 Gold may have worked over 200 years ago but it just doesn't work for world today.

 Gold has been extracted from Earth for thousands of years and they are still finding more gold today.
-There is also a very excessive amount of gold in space but i'll leave that up to you how relevant that is.
-But that does not disprove the fact that the gold supply is unknown and in fact very high.
+There is also an unimaginable amount of gold in space but i'll leave that up to you how relevant that is.
+But that does not disprove the fact that the gold supply is unknown and in fact, is not even scarce if you look outside planet Earth.
 Gold also has no method to determine the total circulating supply when someone wants to check how much gold there is.